Xwilarg/Euphonia/README.md

 ### Create admin password
 Once this is done, go to [your website]/tools.php and enter your password, then write the value returned in data/credentials.json

+## Updating Euphonia
+With docker, update the files and run `docker compose build --no-cache`

 ## How to add songs

 ### Add songs